osohq/oso/new-docs/content/any/_index.md

 ## What is Oso?

-Oso is an open-source library for building authorization in your application.
-Oso helps developers form a mental model for their authorization needs by providing a set of frameworks and templates built on top of a **declarative policy language** called Polar.
-The **Oso library** provides an intuitve API for querying Polar policies, which centralize authorization logic, and middleware to help apply authorization in the right places.
+Oso is an batteries-included, open-source library for building authorization into your application.

-Oso also provides a **debugger and REPL** for Polar, to help developers learn the language and test their policies.
+Oso helps you form a mental model for your authorization needs by providing a set of frameworks and templates built on top of a declarative policy language called Polar.
+The Oso library provides an intuitve API for querying Polar policies, which centralize authorization logic, and middleware to help apply authorization in the right places.
+Oso also provides a debugger and REPL for Polar, to help developers learn the language and test their policies.

 Oso lets you offload the thinking of how to design authorization and build